corb555/Task-Score/README.md

 *Ammo* - 100=full, 0=empty

 ### Setup
-In the Behior Designer edit window, add the Task Score task for each activity under Utility Selector.
-Connect it to the Utility Selector.
-In the BD Inspection window, add the Attributes you want for this task and add the weight for each attribute.
-The attributes must use the same name as in the Attribute Manager (names are case sensitive).
+In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector.
+In the BD Inspection window, add the Global Variables you want for this task and add the weight for each attribute.

 ### Example